ipnz/Docs/Policies/ModernSchools.md

 [Some principals](http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11191631) have called BYOD "inevitable" but are conscious of the cost and equity issues raised.

+#### 3.2.5 Costs for schools

-**3.2.5          Costs for schools:** The New Zealand Council for Educational Research's [2014 report](http://www.nzcer.org.nz/system/files/NationalSurveyCover_2013_Web.jpg) shows that lack of school infrastructure is still a major problem: "… 60 percent of teachers reported that their students' use of ICT was limited because of insufficient or poor-quality equipment, or slow or unreliable access, and 38 percent because the school system broke down too often or the school lacked a technician to deal with problems.
+The New Zealand Council for Educational Research's [2014 report](http://www.nzcer.org.nz/system/files/NationalSurveyCover_2013_Web.jpg) shows that lack of school infrastructure is still a major problem: "… 60 percent of teachers reported that their students' use of ICT was limited because of insufficient or poor-quality equipment, or slow or unreliable access, and 38 percent because the school system broke down too often or the school lacked a technician to deal with problems.

 "Thus to get the lift in e-learning sought by NZC [NZ Curriculum], the broadband rollout and the Network for Learning, it seems likely that schools will need to invest more in equipment and technical support, as well as ensuring that teachers' own knowledge and skills grow."

+#### 3.2.6 National Education Network

-**3.2.6          National Education Network:** Since 2008, REANNZ (Research and Education Advanced Network New Zealand Ltd, the Crown-owned company that owns and operates a high-speed, unrestricted broadband network known to many as KAREN) has been operating a trial of a National Education Network (NEN) for schools on behalf of the Ministry of Education.
+Since 2008, REANNZ (Research and Education Advanced Network New Zealand Ltd, the Crown-owned company that owns and operates a high-speed, unrestricted broadband network known to many as KAREN) has been operating a trial of a National Education Network (NEN) for schools on behalf of the Ministry of Education.

 NEN is a dedicated education network that connects schools directly to a range of service providers in New Zealand and internationally.
 Access to NEN gives schools at least a 100 Mb/s connection.
 There are [no usage-based charges or data caps](http://reannz.co.nz/membership/connecting-schools).
 In its latest [annual report](http://reannz.co.nz/sites/default/files/04423_reannz_annual_report_2013_www_fa.pdf), REANNZ said its members now include 130 schools.

-1.
-  1. **3.3**** Pedagogical change**
+### 3.3 Pedagogical change

 The word " [pedagogy](http://en.wikipedia.org/wiki/Pedagogy)" refers to the art and science of education.
 It originates from Greek words for "child" and "lead", and literally translated means "to lead the child".
 This is ironic, given that educationalists have been saying for some time the traditionally didactic approach to teaching – in which the teacher and textbooks are largely unchallengeable founts of all knowledge – is seriously threatened by the Internet and ICT.